kinds of action explanation

 I've noticed over the years that scientifically minded psychologists tend to collapse all explanation and understanding into a causal form.
 If I ask 'how?' or 'why?' questions about human behaviour, thought, or feeling, what I'm inexorably after, they seem to suggest, are causes.
 The idea of there being different kinds of causes - e.g. the three kinds met with in the bio-psycho-social model - is of course utterly widespread.
 But the idea that many psychological explanations may be non-causal in character seems very often to be missing from view.
 And all too often explanations which are not at all causal in form get confusingly dressed up in causal garb.

-My own contention is that most of what is valuable in psychology has little to do with what's ordinarily meant by "causation".
+My own contention is that most of what is valuable in psychological explanation is non-causal in form.
 But let me begin with a word about this term 'cause'.
 In English today we tend to describe causes as what makes something happen.
 "Why did the chimney pot fall?"
 "It's because the heavy rain dislodged the mortar".
 Or: "because the brick layer didn't put the right mortar in."
 If we followed Aristotle we might say that whenever, in response to a "why?" question, we come up with a "because..", what follows after the "..." will be a cause.
 And Aristotle distinguishes four kinds of cause: efficient, formal, material, and final.
-Of these, only efficient causes really correspond to what we typically call "causes" today.
-(This however is just a semantic difference, not a substantive disagreement of any sort.)
-When the the other kinds of Aristotelian cause are invoked, we tend to now talk of "non-causal explanation".
+But of these, only efficient causes really correspond to what we typically call "causes" today.
+(This is just a semantic difference, not a substantive disagreement of any sort. ...
+An exception would be when we talk about, say, protesting for 'a just cause', where causal language is used to articulate matters teleological.)
+When the the other kinds of Aristotelian cause are invoked, we now typically talk of "non-causal explanation".
 This should all become clearer in a moment.

 In what follows, then, I set out various different ways that we answer "why?" questions when we're dealing with human behaviour.